CodyNicholson/Backend_Development_Notes/Software_Development_Process/Agile_Software_Development_Process/README.md

 # Agile Software Development
 The Agile Software Development Process makes developing software an iterative process that focuses on the quality of the code rather than the design

-It makes sure customer feedback play an importent role in the development and refinement of the system and values the people over the process
+It makes sure customer feedback play an important role in the development and refinement of the system and values the people over the process

 Agile's iterative approach and simple design makes the project easy and inexpensive to modify if the spec changes